 Quinoa (pronounced "KEEN-wah") is grown in Canada, and it's as easy to cook up as rice.
 This ancient Incan staple has more protein than any other grain, not to mention higher levels of fibre, calcium, vitamin E, iron, magnesium and phosphorus.
+It has a balance of ossential amino acids, and magnesium and phosphorus.
 It has a balance of essential amino acids, and it's gluten-free and easy to digest.
 (For more information, see FoodTV.ca.)